pavedroad-io/blueprints/microservices/ga/workerPool/README.md

 {{define "README.md"}}
-# Working with your new {{.NameExported}} micro service
+# Working with your new {{.NameExported}} microservice

 This micro service implements the go worker pool pattern.
 It consists of three major components: the scheduler, a dispatcher, and a pool of workers.

 The scheduler connects to the dispatcher via four go channels.
 A Job channel forwards Jobs to the dispatcher, and a Results channel reads replies.
 Both of these channels execute as separate goroutines.
 A Done channel reads a boolean (true) and supports graceful shutdowns initiated by the application.
 An interrupt channel supports graceful or forceful shutdowns undertaken by the host operating system.